California Medical Malpractice Lawyer

 Medical Malpractice means negligence by a health care provider (such as a hospital, doctor, nurse, or other medical professionals) that causes injury or death to a patient.
 Medical malpractice occurs when a health care provider violates the governing standard of care when providing treatment to a patient, resulting in the patient suffering an injury.

 The California personal injury attorneys at the Law Offices of Samer Habbas will fight for a settlement you deserve and will be there to help you through this tough time.
-We handle medical malpractice lawsuits in Los Angeles, Orange County, Riverside and San Bernardino.
+We handle medical malpractice lawsuits in Los Angeles, Orange County, Riverside, and San Bernardino.

-Common cases of medical malpractice include:
+Common causes of medical malpractice include:

 Medical Malpractice – Adults: